MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-in-unity.md

 * Attach an **Audio Source** to an object in the hierarchy
 * Check the **Enable spatialization** checkbox
 * Move the **Spatial Blend** slider to '1'
+* Ensure spatial audio is enabled on your developer workstation.
+Enable it by right-clicking on the volume icon in the task bar and making sure that Spatial Sound is set to something other than "off."
+To get the best representation of what you'll hear on HoloLens 2, choose **Windows Sonic for Headphones**.

 For more details, see:
 * [Microsoft spatializer GitHub repository](https://github.com/microsoft/spatialaudio-unity)